DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.5.3 Database systems
     - Databases often store a company's most sensitive data (e.g. proprietary, CC info, PHI, and PII)
     - Attackers may use inference or aggregation to obtain confidential information
-    - **Aggregation attack**: process where SQL provides a number of functions that combine records from one or more tables to produce potentially useful info
+    - ✴️**Aggregation attack**: process where SQL provides a number of functions that combine records from one or more tables to produce potentially useful info.
+In an aggregation attack, individual(s) use their access to specific pieces of information to piece together a larger picture that they are not authorized to access.
-    - **Inference attack**: involves combining several pieces of nonsensitive info to gain access to that which should be classified at a higher level; inference makes use of the human mind’s deductive capacity rather than the raw mathematical ability of database platforms
+    - ✴️**Inference attack**: involves combining several pieces of nonsensitive info to gain access to that which should be classified at a higher level; inference makes use of the human mind’s deductive capacity rather than the raw mathematical ability of database platforms

 - 3.5.4 Cryptographic systems
     - Goal of a well-implemented cryptographic system is to make compromise too time-consuming and/or expensive